Christine Alfery Studio

 cealfery@gmail.com

-• Virtual tours are available.
-If you’re not able to attend the 2022 Summer North Woods Art Tour, you will be sincerely missed!
-Christine understands and has put together a tour of all artwork on display during the tour and some videos of specific new works so you get virtually up close and personal and hear the artist’s inspiration, techniques and stories.
-These videos will be available on Facebook: Artist Christine Alfery and on YouTube ( need name for utube.)
+Virtual tours are available.
+If you cannot attend North Woods art tour, you will be sincerely missed!
+Christine understands and has put together a tour of all the artwork on display during the tour and some videos of specific new works, so you can get virtually up close and personal and hear the artist, inspirations, techniques, and stories; these videos will be available on Facebook, Artist Christine Alfery, and YouTube.

-• Artwork is always available for collection online at the website and in person.
-Please visit christinealfrey.com or email if you have any questions.
+Artwork is always available for collection online at the website and in person.
+Please visit christinealfery.com or email if you have any questions.

 Artists Statement